RubyLindy/privateML/README.md

 The goal of this software is find/create a machine learning model to correctly estimate the amount of strawberries in a punnet based on the pixel count of visible strawberries in the dataset.
 ### Contents of files
 #### requirements.txt
-requirements.txt is merely what packages I have installed on this PC, most of them I do use or need.
+requirements.txt contains the names and versions of the packages I have installed on this PC, most of them I do use or need, some are irrelevant.

 #### aardbei_models.py
-aardbei_models.py is where all the functions that all upon the models are located, also most evaluation functions are here.
+aardbei_models.py is where all the functions that call upon the skilearn models are located, also most evaluation functions are here.

 #### main.py
 main.py is where the dataframe is loaded in, set up, and where we call upon the functions in aardbei_models.py.
 What models are called is decided through user input in the menu functions.